 The potential is endless

-Planning permission merely proves that the parts of your property which look either run down or under used have great potential – enough to get them planning consent.
+Planning permission merely proves that the parts of your property which look either run down or under used have great potential – enough to get them full planning consent.
 It can really help you sell the property.

 Buy, knock down, replace